Editor’s note: This story originally ran April 17, 2019 and was updated Oct. 31, 2022 to reflect updated screening guidelines.

 - Are not experiencing clinical signs or symptoms of lung cancer

 A pack year measures the amount you have smoked over a long period of time.
-It calculates the number of cigarettes smoked per day divided by 20 (one pack) and then multiplied by the number of years smoked.
+To calculate this number, multiply the number of packs you smoke per day by the number of years you smoked.

 “For example, if you smoked one pack per day for 30 years, that’s 30 pack years smoking.
 Or if you smoked two packs per day for 15 years, that gives you 30 pack years smoking,” says UNC REX pulmonologist Hiren Mehta, MD.